SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/13_CPP_Course.md

 This can create a bad perception at first glance because it breaks the principle of object-oriented programming.
 However, it actually does not break because we give these privileges to only the implementation codes, not the client codes.

+> [!important] Important: We can make a function's definition in our class definition if we declare the function as a friend.
+This is an exception case since we can define it inside the class definition even if the function is a global function.

 ## How do we make a friend declaration?
 There are three types of friend declarations.
 These are:
 - to giving friend privilege to a global function (a function that is declared inside the namespace). #Cpp_NameSpace
 - to giving friend privilege to a member function of a class. #Cpp_memberFunctions
 - to giving friend privilege to a class.
 ## 1. Declaring a global function as friend
 ```cpp error:18,19 valid:11,12
 class Myclass {